VincentCusson/vincentcusson.github.io/README.md

 - Find carousell plugin
 - find way to have citations and references at the end of a page
 - (re)create sitemap
+- Make name from side bar clickable to home

 - Projects
     - Make image clickable to projects page